pexip/pexip-swift-sdk/Examples/SPM/README.md

-# Swift Package Manager Demo app
+# Swift Package Manager Example app

-This example demonstrates how to use Pexip Swift SDK with Swift Package Manager.
+This example demonstrates how to install **Pexip Swift SDK** with Swift Package Manager and how to add Pexip video conferencing in your app.

 ```
 open Example.xcodeproj